SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

    \end{aligned}
    \right.

-Let's linearize system :eq:`whithfriction`, supposing that the system is in a small neighborhood of unstable equilibrium :math:`\theta \sim \frac{\pi}{2}`.
+Let's linearize system :eq:`system`, supposing that the system is in a small neighborhood of unstable equilibrium :math:`\theta \sim \frac{\pi}{2}`.
 Linearization gives:

 .. math::